Leighton Baines: Wigan Athletic

-Baines made his debut for Wigan Athletic in 2002 and was a member of the team that won the Second Division in the 2002–03 season.
+Baines made his debut for Wigan Athletic in 2002 at the age of 17 and was a member of the team that won the Second Division in the 2002–03 season.
 He was a regular in the first team when Wigan earned promotion to the Premier League in 2004–05.
 That season saw Baines score his first goal for the club, a long-range shot against Ipswich Town.

 When he secured promotion with Wigan, he doubted he was good enough to play in the Premier League: "We won promotion to the Premier League and, straight away, I was thinking, 'Where am I going to go now?'
 I should have been celebrating but I spent a large part of that summer worrying about what it would be like spending the next year on the bench and in the reserves."

 Baines signed a new contract with Wigan in February 2005 despite being linked to a number of Premier League clubs, including Manchester United, Arsenal and Everton, and extended his contract again after impressive displays in his first season in the Premier League.
-Whilst at Wigan, he started in the 2006 League Cup Final defeat to Manchester United.
+Whilst at Wigan, he started in the 2006 League Cup final defeat to Manchester United.